xamantra/momentum/docs/momentum-controller.md

 - Category: `Method`
 - Return Type: `void`

-Can be use to send events to the widgets.
+It can be used to send events to the widgets.
 It is highly recommended to use this for doing context actions like dialogs, alerts, snackbars/toast, or page navigation, etc. `T` is the event data and it can be anything.
 ```dart
 /// you can put this class in a separate file along with other event types.
 class LoginEvent {